jwdelta/CanSys/README.md

  -Cancer <name>: (Required) Specifies the cancer type.
 Valid options are Ampulla_of_Vater, Biliary_Tract, Bladder_or_Urinary_Tract, Bone, Bowel, Breast, Cervix, CNS_or_Brain, Esophagus_or_Stomach, Eye, Head_and_Neck, Kidney, Liver, Lung, Lymphoid, Myeloid, Ovary_or_Fallopian_Tube, Pancreas, Peripheral_Nervous_System, Pleura, Prostate, Skin, Soft_Tissue, Testis, Thyroid, Uterus and Vulva_or_Vagina.

  -Cutoff_CADD <numeric>: (Optional) Cutoff value for CADD scores.
 Default: 0.

+ -pop <name>: (Optional) Specifies the gnomAD population to be used for allele frequency filtering.
+Valid options are ALL (All populations combined), AFR (African/African American), AMR (Latino/Admixed American), ASJ (Ashkenazi Jewish), EAS (East Asian), FIN (Finnish), MID (Middle Eastern), NFE (Non-Finnish European), SAS(South Asian) or OTH (Other).
+When provided together with -Cutoff_AF_pop, variants with allele frequencies above the specified cutoff in this population will be filtered.

+-Cutoff_AF_pop <numeric>: (Optional) Allele frequency cutoff value for the selected gnomAD population.
+Must be used together with -pop.
+Variants with population-specific allele requencies greater than this threshold will be filtered.

  -nPermSimple <numeric>: (Optional) Number of permutations used in the permutation test to estimate *P*-values.
 Default: 1000.